James W. Keyes

 James W. Keyes (born March 17, 1955) is an American businessman who is the chairman of Key Development LLC.
-Previously, Keyes served as chief executive officer (CEO) of 7-Eleven and was the chairman and CEO of Blockbuster.
+Previously, Keyes was chief executive officer (CEO) of 7-Eleven and the chairman and CEO of Blockbuster.

 Early life and education

 Keyes was born on March 17, 1955, in Grafton, Massachusetts.
-He was the youngest of six children born to parents who were factory workers that separated when he was a child.
-Keyes' father, who taught him how to make deposits and withdrawals at a bank, died prematurely.
+He was the youngest of six children.
+His parents were factory workers who separated when he was a child.
+His father, who taught him how to make deposits and withdrawals at a bank, died prematurely.
 Keyes was raised in central Massachusetts, where his family lived in a three-room house that lacked plumbing.

-Keyes attended Millbury High School before being educated at the College of the Holy Cross, where he graduated cum laude and Phi Beta Kappa with a bachelor's degree.
+After attending Millbury High School, Keyes graduated from the College of the Holy Cross with a Bachelor of Arts, cum laude, with membership in Phi Beta Kappa.
 He helped to defray his expenses in college by working a shift at McDonald's.
-In 1980, he earned a Master of Business Administration (M.B.A.) from Columbia Business School.
+In 1980, he earned a Master of Business Administration (MBA) from Columbia Business School.